American Citizen Services

 The Internal Revenue Service (IRS) office serving all U.S. taxpayers living or working overseas is located in Austin, Texas.
 This office provides U.S. Federal tax assistance to Americans in Japan, and is also the destination for all returns filed from abroad.

 The IRS Home Page, provides a lot of useful information for taxpayers and should be your first stop for tax questions and forms.
-In particular, the IRS Publication, 4732, Federal Tax Information for U.S. Taxpayers Living Abroad (PDF - 754kb) and IRS Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad (PDF - 1.4MB) are invaluable resources for anyone living abroad or with income from a foreign source.
+In particular, visit the IRS's website for U.S. Citizens and Residents Aliens Abroad.

 One point that all international taxpayers should keep in mind is that the United States taxes its citizens on their worldwide income.
 Even if you are eligible to exclude a certain amount (or all) of your earned income in a given year, you must file a U.S. tax return in order to claim that exclusion.

 Questions about U.S. state taxes and/or Japanese taxes should be directed to the appropriate agencies.
 Neither the IRS nor the Embassy can advise you or provide forms for U.S. state or Japanese taxes.
 More information about Japanese tax issues for foreign residents of Japan is available online.

 Please choose a topic:

 - IRS Information for U.S. Citizens and Resident Aliens Abroad

 - Individual Taxpayer Identification Numbers (ITINs)

 - Copies/Transcripts of Previous Tax Returns